universalsequences/go-zequencer/README.md

 # go-zequencer

-An efficient (in-memory) cache server of Ethereum Event Logs.
+An efficient (in-memory) cache server of Ethereum Event Logs used in Zequencer.
 Allows for constructing SQL-like search queries on "tables" (Ethereum Event Types), partitioned by contract.

 To compile, simply do: